 Prerequisites and Entrance Requirements

-Acceptance as a graduate student by the Benjamin T. Rome School of Music is required.
+Acceptance as a graduate student by the Departments of Music is required.
 The applicant must have extensive performance and teaching experience after receiving a master's degree from an accredited institution in piano performance.

 The applicant must submit the following to the advisory committee: